 - University of North Carolina at Chapel Hill – Kenan-Flagler

 - University of Pennsylvania – Wharton

 - Vanderbilt University – Owen

 Student Loan Refinancing

-If you want to simplify your payments and pay off your existing student loans more quickly, CommonBond also offers refinancing.
+If you want to simplify your payments and pay off your existing student loans more quickly, CommonBond also offers student loan refinancing.
 You can refinance private or federal student loans up to $500,000 for 5, 7, 10, 15, or 20 years.

 Interest rates are lower than federal student loans, but don’t share the robust protections that federal loans offer.
 While you will be forfeiting student loan forgiveness, Commonbond does allow forbearance during economic hardship.

 If you’re a graduate student who wants to take responsibility for Parent PLUS loans and become the primary borrower, you can do that with student loan refinance.

 Fees and Rates

 With CommonBond, there are no origination fees, application fees, or prepayment penalty fees for co-signed undergraduate loans.
 However, for MBA, medical school, and dental school loans, there is a 2% origination fee.